GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/02 CSS Box Model and Typography/README.md

 - Higher layers (higher `z-index`) stack on top of this, obscuring parts or all of the layers beneath them.

 In this way, `z-index` adds a third dimension to the otherwise two-dimensional layout of web pages, allowing elements to overlap and create more complex designs.
+## Zoom Levels in Web Design
+**Zoom Levels**:

+- **Definition**: Zoom levels adjust the size of content displayed in the browser, affecting how elements are rendered and viewed.
+- **Types**:
+    - **In**: Enlarges content, making elements appear larger but potentially causing layout issues due to fractional pixel rendering.
+    - **Out**: Reduces content size, which can compress elements and affect readability.

+**Effects on Layout**:

+- **Pixel Measurement**: Zooming can cause pixel values to appear fractional in the browser’s inspector, impacting precision in element measurements.
+- **Rendering Adjustments**: Browsers may adjust how borders, fonts, and spacing are rendered to fit the zoom level, leading to inconsistencies.

+**Best Practices**:

+- **Design at 100%**: For accurate design and measurement, work and test at a 100% zoom level.
+- **Check Responsiveness**: Ensure layouts are responsive and functional across different zoom levels and device pixel ratios.
+- **Consistency**: Verify element sizes and positions after adjusting zoom to ensure visual consistency and accuracy.

+Understanding zoom levels helps in designing and debugging web layouts effectively, ensuring elements appear as intended across different viewing contexts.
+## User Agent Stylesheet
+A **user agent stylesheet** is the default set of CSS styles that a web browser applies to HTML elements when no other styles are specified by the author of the webpage.
+Every browser comes with its own built-in user agent stylesheet to ensure that web pages have a basic, consistent appearance even without any custom CSS.

+Key Points about User Agent Stylesheets:

+- **Defaults:** They provide default styles for HTML elements like headings, paragraphs, lists, tables, etc. For example, browsers typically render `<h1>` elements with a larger font size than `<h2>`, and `<p>` elements with some default margin.
+- **Override:** You can override these default styles by specifying your own CSS.
+The styles in your stylesheet or inline styles will take precedence over the user agent stylesheet due to CSS's cascading nature.
+- **Cross-Browser Differences:** While most user agent stylesheets are similar across browsers, there can be slight differences, which is why the same HTML may look slightly different in different browsers.
+- **Normalization:** Developers often use CSS "reset" or "normalize" stylesheets at the beginning of their own CSS to standardize styles across browsers, effectively neutralizing differences in user agent stylesheets.

+In summary, user agent stylesheets are the browser's way of ensuring that web pages have a base level of styling, which you can customize or override with your own CSS.
 # Bookmarks

 Completion: 02.09.2024